The League (app)

-The League is a social and dating mobile application launched in 2015 and available in several cities all over the world on iOS and Android.
+The League is an American social and dating mobile application launched in 2015 and available in several cities all over the world on iOS and Android.

 History

 The League App was founded in 2014 by Amanda Bradford, who also serves as its CEO.
 She conceived of the app after growing frustrated with her own online dating experience.
 In July 2022, The League was acquired by Match Group for an undisclosed sum.

 Operation

 Users connect their LinkedIn and Facebook profiles and then select their preferences for matches, with criteria including gender, age, height, distance, education, religion and ethnicity.
 Each user is assigned a representative who can answer app-related questions.
 As with Tinder, users swipe right to indicate interest in a potential match, or swipe left to pass.
 The League shows users only five potential matches per day.
 In April 2016, the app released a second version, with members now able to organize events and create groups.
 In June 2016, the app added a feature for women interested in freezing their eggs.